Elizabeth Holmes' Theranos trial delayed due to juror's possible COVID exposure

 According to The Wall Street Journal, Holmes' lawyers have said she may argue that "she believed any alleged misrepresentations were true and accordingly that Theranos was a legitimate business generating value for investors."

-There were hints of this defense in opening statements on Wednesday, when Wade referred to the company's technology as "real" and "innovative."
+There were hints of this defense in opening statements, when Wade referred to the company's technology as "real" and "innovative."

 On Aug.
 28, newly unsealed court filings suggested Holmes could seek to defend herself by alleging she suffered psychological, sexual and emotional abuse at the hands of former Theranos president and onetime boyfriend Ramesh "Sunny" Balwani, and that because of submissiveness to him, she believed allegedly fraudulent statements she made were true.

-This strategy was also foreshadowed in arguments Wednesday in which Wade referred to Balwani's temper and promised more related evidence would be presented during the trial.
+This strategy was also foreshadowed in opening arguments in which Wade referred to Balwani's temper and promised more related evidence would be presented during the trial.

 Lawyers for Balwani called abuse allegations "outrageous."
 One of the filings, by lawyers for Holmes, said she was likely to testify.